 Morant With the Memphis Grizzlies

 Morant was the second overall pick by the Memphis Grizzlies in the 2019 NBA Draft.
 He was selected after former AAU teammate and Duke sensation Zion Williamson.
+While Jury's still out on whether or not the Pelicans missed out of a generational star, Murray has decided to show off as often as possible.

 The explosive point guard brought the spark with him to the pros.
 Before the COVID-19 pandemic stalled the season, Morant averaged 17.6 points, 3.5 rebounds, and 6.9 assists.
 He led a surprising Grizzlies team into the playoff picture and positioned himself to take home the NBA Rookie of the Year Award, which he handily won.
 His fiery game is a combination of Russell Westbrook's athleticism and Kyrie Irving's finesse.